fmichel-ibm/QRDS/README.md

 # QRDS
-Relevant data stream for the offende summary pages
+Relevant data stream for the offense summary pages

 This application is designed to explain how to enrich QRadar UI and enhance Analyst experience.